perlatus/flutter_zoomable_image/README.md

 ## Getting Started

 ```
+// You can use any ImageProvider, including NetworkImage and FileImage.
 new ZoomableImage(new AssetImage('images/squirrel.jpg'), scale: 16.0)
 ```

 That's all you need.
 See below and [`example/`](https://github.com/perlatus/flutter_zoomable_image/tree/master/example) for squirrels.